Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, when talking to shareholders, Mr. Duc said that the market was pricing durian "a bit too much" compared to its real value.

-“I dare to tell everyone, the price of home-grown durian is currently only 20,000 VND/kg at most.
-Meanwhile, HAGL durian costs only 13,000 - 15,000 VND/kg.
-Everyone can openly research durian growing areas in the West, East, and Central Highlands to see if the price is correct.
-That means that no matter what price we sell our durian for, we will still make a profit.
+“I dare to tell everyone, the price of home-grown durian today is only 20,000 VND/kg at most.
+HAGL makes durian at only 13,000 - 15,000 VND/kg.
+Everyone can openly research durian growing areas in the West, East, and Central Highlands to see if that price is correct.
+That means that no matter what price you sell your durian for, you will still make a profit.
 30,000 VND/kg or 50,000 VND/kg is already too good,” Mr. Duc affirmed.

 HAGL said that the company is strongly applying the circular agriculture model, increasingly contributing more value to Vietnam's agricultural sector.
 With projects present in the Central Highlands, southern Laos and northeastern Cambodia, HAGL creates jobs for thousands of workers.
 By 2030, HAGL will become a leading agricultural company in Vietnam with a production scale of about 30,000 hectares.
 Mr. Duc's company aims to become an agricultural product supplier to many countries in the Asian market.